Creating solutions in a high-tech world

 Introduction to 3D Programming: AR/VR (Year 4)

-This course focuses on introduction to 3D programming using the Unity creation engine.
-Students will be introduced to the world of Augmented, Mixed, and Virtual Reality interfaces.
+This course focus on introduction to 3D programing using the Unity creation engine.
+Students will be in-troduced to the world of Augmented, Mixed, and Virtual Reality interfaces.
 These interfaces enable new kinds of user experiences by superimposing digital content onto the user’s real-world view or creating fully immersive virtual world experiences.